jsdealy/latin/miscellae/guideToLatinConversation.md

 Alitur vitium, vivitque tegendo.

-The distemper is nourished and grows by being con- cealed.
+The distemper is nourished and grows by being concealed.
 (Georg, ill, 454.)

 Ingentes animos angusto in pectore versant.
 They stir up great courage in a narrow breast.